 Now, when you have a key emotion, it’s time to start writing.
 And as a next step to writing a good short story, we’re going to talk about a hook.

 An opening hook

-In my opinion, every writing piece, whether it’s a short story or an article, should start with its opening line.
-And, it’s not always easy to do right.
+In my opinion, every writing piece, whether it’s a short story or an article, should start with an opening line.
+And, it’s not always easy to write it.